We get frequent questions about rules and regulations of all legal tools used for asset protection. Land trust eligibility is no different.

-Rejoice once again that regardless of where you live, you can use a land trust.
-But not all states offer land trusts–in fact, only these six have local options:
+Regardless of where you live, you (as an investor or business owner) can enjoy the benefits of the land trust.
+But not all states offer land trusts--in fact, only these six have local options:

 Even states lacking land trusts have similar options by different names, “Title-holding trust” is common, but each state will have its own lingo.